Maumagnaguagno/HyperTensioN/README.md

 ```

 ## How it works
-The idea is to **include** Hypertension in your domain module, define the methods and primitive operators, and use this domain module with your different problems for this domain.
+The idea is to [**include** Hypertension in your domain module](#api "Jump to API section"), define the methods and primitive operators, and use this domain module with your different problems for this domain.
 Your problems may be in a separate file or generated during run-time.
-Since Hypertension uses **metaprogramming**, you need to specify which Ruby methods may be used by the search engine.
+Since Hypertension uses **metaprogramming**, you need to specify which Ruby methods may be used by the [planner](#algorithm "Jump to Algorithm section").
-You will need to specify operator visibility and the subtasks of each method in the structure.
+You will need to specify operator visibility and the subtasks of each method in the domain structure.

 ### Example
 There is nothing better than an example to understand the behavior of something.